usaid-cs/yesterday-i-learned/random.md

 - While both [Saint Nicholas and Santa Claus](https://en.wikipedia.org/wiki/Saint_Nicholas#Santa_Claus) were responsible for _secret_ gifting, the commercial Christmas only consists of public gifting, stashed under a tree notwithstanding.
 - Coriander _is_ [cilantro](https://en.wikipedia.org/wiki/Coriander), and is a leafy herb that [Mexicans poop on](https://www.reddit.com/r/explainlikeimfive/comments/4a05qr/eli5_since_norovirus_is_not_a_foodborne_illness/d0wagc9).
 - Email titles should be [no more than 78 characters in length](http://stackoverflow.com/questions/1592291/what-is-the-email-subject-length-limit); line-wrapping can extend the length indefinitely.
 Most frameworks limit the length to 255 characters anyway.
-- A [higher-order function](https://github.com/hemanth/functional-programming-jargon#higher-order-functions-hof) (more jargons inside link) is a function that accepts a function and returns a function.
-A decorator is a higher-order function.
 - The Micro USB connector standard is rated [10 insertions for 3 years](http://electronics.stackexchange.com/questions/18552/why-was-mini-usb-deprecated-in-favor-of-micro-usb).
 Interestingly, [the original USB was rated at 1500 insertions](https://en.wikipedia.org/wiki/USB#Durability), but you don't ever see them breaking.
 - Naval Maps are centered at America, [cutting Asia in half](http://i.imgur.com/iF89Wxe.jpg).
 - Since mercury adheres to itself stronger than usual liquids (read: high surface tension), [sponges cannot absorb it](http://i.imgur.com/K4IoziO.gif).